Dhadak trailer: Janhvi Kapoor and Ishaan Khatter give us an innocent love story

 One of the most awaited films of the year, Dhadak is finally here.
 The film is special for two reasons.
 Firstly, it is the big launch vehicle for Sridevi and Boney Kapoor’s eldest daughter Janhvi Kapoor, and secondly, it is the official Hindi remake of National Award winning Marathi film Sairat.
-Dhadak also stars Shahid Kapoor’s younger brother Ishan Khatter, and its trailer which finally released today is everything about innocent love and sacrifices.
+Dhadak also stars Shahid Kapoor’s younger brother Ishaan Khatter, and its trailer which finally released today, is everything about innocent love and sacrifices.

 From its colourful cinematography to the sizzling chemistry between the young leads, Dhadak might be the summer romance of 2018.
 While the makers kept the curiosity alive around the film by releasing posters and behind-the-scenes photos, its trailer only builds on the eagerness to know more about the romantic drama.